stoneskin

 p1.myfunc()

-The Properties of a object is changeable after assign.
+The properties of an object are changeable after assignment.

 class Person: